juvenstu/real-estate-marketplace/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
+3. Make your changes and commit them: `git commit -m 'add some feature'`.
 4. Push your changes to the branch: `git push origin feature/your-feature-name`.
 5. Create a pull request to the main branch of the original repository.

 ## Support and Recognition

-If you find this project helpful or inspiring, please consider showing your support by giving it a ⭐️ on the [project repository](https://github.com/juvenstu/real-estate-marketplace).
+If you find this project helpful or inspiring, please consider showing your support by giving it a ⭐️ on the [project repository](https://github.com/juvenstu/reesma).
 This simple gesture not only motivates the creator but also helps raise awareness and encourage the development of more projects like this one.

 ## License